 Take advantage of these situations.

 Please be aware that Via Rail and especially Amtrak

 are political pawns.

-belief that Amtrak should be self-supporting, while airports,
+Some U.S. politicians believe that rail services should be self-supporting, while airports,

 As a result, trains